tomekson/fullstackopen/part0/exercise0-4.md

     Note right of browser: User writes a note and clicks Save button

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    Note left of server: Server processes the new note.
+    Note left of server: Server processes the new note